What are the most replaced truck parts that every driver should take note of?

 In essence, there are three parts that are prone for replacements: the brake pads, the tires, and clutch.
 They are the parts most exposed to wear and tear, and are some of the most essential parts of a truck!

-A clutch is an important part of the truck’s transmission system, and is needed in order for truck to stop without killing the engine.
+A clutch is needed in order for a car to stop without killing the engine.
 A vehicle needs a clutch because the engine spins all the time, but the wheels do not.
-The wheels need a way to be disconnected from the engine somehow, and that’s what the clutch does, and the part of the clutch that wears out the most is the clutch disk.
+The wheels need a way to be disconnected from the engine somehow, and that’s what the clutch does.